TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 and use the :ref:`Render ViewHelper <f:render> <t3viewhelper:typo3-fluid-render>`
 with argument `section` to render it.

-We move the content, including the Jumbotron into such a section:
+We move the content, including the Stage into such a section:

 ..  literalinclude:: _codesnippets/_move_content_to_section.diff
-    :caption: Resources/Private/Templates/Pages/Default.html (difference)
+    :caption: Resources/Private/PageView/Pages/Default.html (difference)

 The result looks like this:

 ..  literalinclude:: _codesnippets/_DefaultWithSection.html
-    :caption: Resources/Private/Templates/Pages/Default.html
+    :caption: Resources/Private/PageView/Pages/Default.html

 You will learn how to display the dynamic content in chapter :ref:`content-mapping`.